VIDEO: Calvin Community Chapel destroyed in fire, but walls still stand - Leader Publications

 VIDEO: Calvin Community Chapel destroyed in fire, but walls still stand

-CALVIN TOWNSHIP — For 92 years, the walls of Calvin Community Chapel, 18770 Mount Zion St., Cassopolis, have stood as a reminder of solid foundation built by a community of faithful farmers.
+CALVIN TOWNSHIP — For 92 years, the walls of Calvin Community Chapel, 18770 Mount Zion St., Cassopolis, have stood as a reminder of a solid foundation built by a community of faithful farmers.

 The iconic cobblestone walls, built in the late 1920s, are comprised of stone pulled from Cass County farmland by the church’s founders.
 Though rocks are a farmer’s worst nightmare in the field, stones proved to be a solid solution when erecting a lasting structure.